3A High School Volleyball: Chilton's net presence leads Kelso past Union

 Meanwhile, Grafton has quickly evolved into another key player that the Hilanders can count on despite just being a sophomore.

 “If she’s not on the court, you can tell.
 She’s one person we can count on.
-She keeps the ball in play and she’s very strategic,” added Mury.
+She keeps the ball in play and she’s very strategic,” Mury added.

-Kelso gets nearly two full weeks off to heal up before commencing league play at Mountain View on Sep.
-26 at 7 p.m.
+Kelso gets nearly two full weeks off to heal up before commencing league play at Mountain View at 7 p.m.
+Sept.
+26.